shruti985/GovtSchemeBot/README.md

-# 🏛️ Govt Health Schemes Bot (n8n + Telegram)
+# 🏛️ Govt Health Schemes Bot (Telegram + n8n)

-This repository contains an **n8n workflow JSON** that powers a conversational Telegram bot.
-The bot helps users discover **Indian Government Health & Welfare Schemes** based on their basic eligibility inputs.
+A conversational Telegram bot made using **n8n** that helps users discover **Indian Government Health & Welfare Schemes**.

-Users provide:
-- Age
-- Gender
-- Caste Category
-- State

-The workflow then filters schemes stored in Google Sheets and returns relevant matches.
+Users answer a few simple questions (Age, Gender, Caste, State), and the bot filters matching schemes from **Google Sheets** and shows results with **scoring + pagination**.

 ---

-## 🚀 What this bot does
+## 🚀 Features

-✔️ Collects user info step-by-step through Telegram
-✔️ Validates user inputs (age, strings, etc.)
-✔️ Uses inline buttons for Gender & Caste
+- Collects Age with validation
+- Gender selection using inline buttons
+- Caste selection via inline buttons
+- State input
-✔️ Fetches data from Google Sheets
+- Reads data dynamically from Google Sheets
-✔️ Scores schemes based on eligibility match
+- Scores schemes based on eligibility match
-✔️ Shows results with pagination (Show more)
+- Shows paginated results with "Show More"
-✔️ Supports restart via `/start`
+- Restart anytime using `/start`
+- No credentials included in repo

 ---

-## 🧩 Workflow Contents
+## 🧩 What’s Inside

-This JSON includes:
+This repo contains **one JSON workflow** that includes:

 - Telegram Trigger
-- State-based user flow
-- JavaScript scoring logic
+- User state management
-- Google Sheets read integration
+- Google Sheets read operation
+- JavaScript scoring & filtering
+- Messenger replies with markup
 - Pagination logic
-- Clean restart logic

-**Note:**
-This repo does **not** include any credentials.
-When you import in n8n, you’ll add your own credentials manually.
+When you import in n8n, you will need to **add your own credentials** for Telegram and Google Sheets.

 ---

-## 🛠️ Requirements
+## 🛠 Requirements

-To use this workflow, you need:

-### 🟢 n8n
+### **n8n**
-- Hosted or local
+- Local or hosted
-- Version 1.x or above recommended
+- Version 1.x recommended

-### 🟢 Telegram Bot
+### **Telegram Bot**
-- Create via **@BotFather**
+- Create using **@BotFather**
-- Copy token and configure inside n8n credentials
+- Add token to n8n Telegram credentials

-### 🟢 Google Sheet
-Your sheet should contain columns for:
+### **Google Sheet**
+- Upload your schemes data to Google Sheets
+- Connect it via n8n Google Sheets node
+- Make sure your workflow reads from the correct sheet

+---

+## 📥 How to Use

+1. Download JSON workflow from this repo
+2. Open n8n → **Workflows → Import**
+3. Select the JSON file
+4. Assign your Telegram + Google Sheets credentials
+5. Activate the workflow
+6. Open Telegram and send `/start` to begin

+---

+## 🔒 Security Notes

+- No tokens or secrets are included in this repo
+- Credentials must be configured locally in n8n
+- Never publish Telegram or Google credentials publicly

+---

+## 🧪 Ideas for Improvement

+- Income-based filtering
+- Hindi / multilingual responses
+- More categories (e.g., Widow, Disability, Farmer)
+- Scheme bookmarking / sharing
+- Database storage for chat data

+---

+## 🤝 Contributions Welcome

+- Fork it
+- Open issues
+- Submit pull requests

+Suggestions are appreciated!

+---

+## 📜 License

+Free for learning, modification, and personal use.